microsoftgraph/msgraph-sdk-powershell/src/Sites/v1.0/docs/Update-MgGroupSiteAnalytic.md

           - `[PrincipalType <String>]`: The type of the assigned principal.
 This can either be User, Group, or ServicePrincipal.
 Read-only.
           - `[ResourceDisplayName <String>]`: The display name of the resource app's service principal to which the assignment is made.
           - `[ResourceId <String>]`: The unique identifier (id) for the resource service principal for which the assignment is made.
 Required on create.
 Supports $filter (eq only).
         - `[AssignedLicenses <IMicrosoftGraphAssignedLicense[]>]`: The licenses that are assigned to the user, including inherited (group-based) licenses.
-This property doesn't differentiate between directly assigned and inherited licenses.
+This property doesn't differentiate directly assigned and inherited licenses.
 Use the licenseAssignmentStates property to identify the directly assigned and inherited licenses.
 Not nullable.
 Returned only on $select.
 Supports $filter (eq, not, /$count eq 0, /$count ne 0).
           - `[DisabledPlans <String[]>]`: A collection of the unique identifiers for plans that have been disabled.
           - `[SkuId <String>]`: The unique identifier for the SKU.
         - `[AssignedPlans <IMicrosoftGraphAssignedPlan[]>]`: The plans that are assigned to the user.
 Read-only.
 Not nullable.
 Returned only on $select.
 Supports $filter (eq and not).